MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Nullable.
           \[Events \<IMicrosoftGraphEvent\[\]\>\]: The group's events.
           \[ExpirationDateTime \<DateTime?\>\]: Timestamp of when the group is set to expire.
-Is null for security groups but for Microsoft 365 groups, it represents when the group is set to expire as defined in the groupLifecyclePolicy.
+It is null for security groups, but for Microsoft 365 groups, it represents when the group is set to expire as defined in the groupLifecyclePolicy.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Returned by default.
 Supports $filter (eq, ne, not, ge, le, in).